Stable envelopes for slices of the affine Grassmannian: Stable Envelopes

 One can connect $-\C$ to $\C$ by a sequence of adjacent chambers

-Moreover, if $H_1, \dots, H_k$ are the hyperplanes which split the space into chambers, then one can choose the sequence to be such that each $H_i$ is crossed exactly once (for example, make a choice by following a straight line connecting a generic point in $-C$ with a generic point in $\C$).
+Moreover, if $H_1, \dots, H_k$ are the hyperplanes that split the space into chambers, then the sequence can be chosen so that each $H_i$ is crossed exactly once (for example, make a choice by following a straight line connecting a generic point in $-C$ with a generic point in $\C$).